Stocks, euro rally as Greek debt swap offer closes

 "Any holdups in the deal or a messy legal battle would risk Athens not getting its 130-billion-euro bailout in time to meet its upcoming bond payments on March 20," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.

-"The uncertainty has hurt the euro this week and, even in the event of a favourable outcome today, should continue to limit the euro's upside going forward."
+"The uncertainty has hurt the euro this week and, even in the event of a favorable outcome today, should continue to limit the euro's upside going forward."

-The dollar index, which measures the value of a basket of major currencies against the greenback, was down 0.8 percent at 79.11 after hitting a three-week high on Wednesday.
+The dollar index .DXY, which measures the value of a basket of major currencies against the greenback, was down 0.8 percent at 79.11 after hitting a three-week high on Wednesday.

 As traders awaited the final tally on the Greek debt swap, the European Central Bank cut its forecast on euro zone growth, forecasting the region's economy could contract by 0.5 percent this year.